fordfrog/kitty/README.md

 * on preview double-click display enlarged preview
 * when in enlarged preview, enable moving forward/backward using buttons and keyboard
-* enable filtering by meta tag values and strings
+* enable filtering by meta tag values, strings and media types (audio/video/image/...)
 * enable editing/addition/removal of meta tags and their values on single files
 * enable editing/addition/removal of meta tags and their values on multiple files at once